Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Homes are being built.

 Housing can be expensive.
-14% of housing developed along the line since 2014 was designated as affordable.
+About 14% of the housing permitted and built along the Orange Line from 2014 to 2023 is defined as affordable.
 The Orange Line connects our most economically disadvantaged community members with affordable access to homes, jobs, businesses, parks, and more.

 Businesses have the opportunity to grow.

-Over $41 million in planned commercial development along the Orange Line will bring more businesses to communities on the line.
+Commercial development worth more than $2 billion has been permitted and built on the Orange Line corridor from 2014 through 2023.
 This creates jobs and gives communities more ways to shop, dine, and lodge – all connected with one short ride on the Orange Line.

 Communities invest in amenities and connections where we build transit.

-$41 million is planned for schools, churches, and other community spaces and amenities along the Orange Line.
+From 2014 through 2023, communities have permitted more than $411 million for schools, churches, and other community spaces and amenities along the Orange Line.
 That development will connect residents with parks and green spaces, walking and bike paths, public facilities, and more public and institutional development along the Orange Line.

 Briefcase